Knut (polar bear): Controversy and media coverage

 In early March 2007, German tabloid Bild-Zeitung carried a quote by animal rights activist Frank Albrecht who said that Knut should have been killed rather than be raised by humans.
 He declared that the zoo was violating animal protection legislation by keeping him alive.
 Wolfram Graf-Rudolf, the director of the Aachen Zoo, agreed with Albrecht and stated that the zookeepers "should have had the courage to let the bear die" after it was rejected, arguing that the bear will "die a little" every time it is separated from its caretaker.
 A group of children protested at the zoo, holding up placards reading "Knut Must Live" and "We Love Knut", and others sent numerous emails and letters asking for the cub's life to be spared.
 Threatening letters were also sent to Albrecht.
-The Berlin Zoo rallied in support of the baby polar bear, vowing not to harm him and rejecting the suggestion that it would be kinder to euthanise him.
+The Berlin Zoo rallied in support of the polar bear cub, vowing not to harm him and rejecting the suggestion that it would be kinder to euthanise him.

 Albrecht stated his original aim was to draw attention to the law, not to have Knut put down.
 In December 2006 he had taken legal action against Leipzig Zoo to prevent them from killing a sloth bear cub rejected by its mother.
 His case was dismissed on the grounds that humans raising the animal would have been against the law of nature.
 In response to the criticism against him, Albrecht said that he was merely drawing parallels between the two cubs.
 The publicity from this coverage raised Knut's profile from national to international.